chmitch/AIAdjacent/Student/06-AMLAutoML.md

 ## Basic Hackflow
 1. Go to "https://ml.azure.com" to launch the new "Studio" experince
-2. Create an AutoML Service
+1. Create an AutoML Service
-3.
+1. Publish the "Best Model" to an Endpoint
+    Try one with "No Authentication", "Token Authentication" and "Key Authentication" to see the differneces in the swagger files
+1. Test the Endpoint in Postman
+1. Test in a Power BI Dataflow

 ## Hints